zzulueta/mslearn-ai-agents/Instructions/03c-use-agent-tools-with-mcp.md

     ![Screenshot of a Azure AI Foundry project overview page.](./Media/ai-foundry-project.png)

-1. Copy the **Azure AI Foundry project endpoint** value to a notepad, as you'll use it to connect to your project in a client application.
+1. Copy the **Azure AI Foundry project endpoint** value.
+You'll use it to connect to your project in a client application.

 ## Develop an agent that uses MCP function tools